dominicduffin1/python-turtle-art-canvas/CONTRIBUTING.md

 - advertises goods or services offered by the contributor
 - endorses or advocates for colonialism, slavery or involuntary servitude, now, in the past or in the future
 - supports or depicts war or weapons or violence against any human being or animal
+- is libellous, defamatory or contains unsubstantiated criticism of a person, company or organization

 ## Style Guide